Treehouse of Horror IX

-"Treehouse of Horror IX" is the fourth episode of the tenth season of the American animated television series The Simpsons.
-It first aired on the Fox network in the United States on October 25, 1998.
-This is the ninth Treehouse of Horror episode, and, like the other "Treehouse of Horror" episodes, contains three self-contained segments: In "Hell Toupée", Homer gets a hair transplant and is possessed by the spirit of an executed criminal; in "Terror of Tiny Toon", Bart and Lisa are trapped in a special, extremely violent episode of The Itchy & Scratchy Show; and in "Starship Poopers", Marge reveals that Maggie is the product of a one-night stand with the alien Kang.
+"Treehouse of Horror IX", titled onscreen as "The Simpsons Halloween Special IX", is the fourth episode of the tenth season of the American animated television series The Simpsons.
+It first aired on Fox in the United States on October 25, 1998.
+It is the ninth Treehouse of Horror episode, and, like the other "Treehouse of Horror" episodes, contains three self-contained segments: In "Hell Toupée", Homer gets a hair transplant and is possessed by the spirit of an executed criminal; in "The Terror of Tiny Toon", Bart and Lisa are trapped in a special, extremely violent episode of The Itchy & Scratchy Show; and in "Starship Poopers", Marge reveals that Maggie is the product of a one-night stand with the alien Kang.

 "Treehouse of Horror IX" was written by Donick Cary, Larry Doyle and David X. Cohen, and directed by Steven Dean Moore.
 "Terror of Tiny Toon" includes a live-action segment starring Regis Philbin and Kathie Lee Gifford.
-Jerry Springer and Ed McMahon also appear in the episode, voicing themselves, while Robert Englund vocally reprising the role of Freddy Krueger from the Nightmare on Elm Street film series.
-The episode also features Jason Voorhees from the Friday the 13th series while various characters visit the talk shows Live with Regis and Kathie Lee and The Jerry Springer Show.
+Jerry Springer and Ed McMahon also appear in the episode, voicing themselves, with Robert Englund vocally reprising the role of Freddy Krueger from the Nightmare on Elm Street series.
+The episode also features Jason Voorhees from the Friday the 13th series, while various characters visit the talk shows Live with Regis and Kathie Lee and The Jerry Springer Show.

-In its original airing on the Fox Network, the episode had an 8.6 Nielsen rating.
+In its original airing on Fox, the episode had an 8.6 Nielsen rating.
 In 1999, composer Alf Clausen was nominated for a Primetime Emmy Award for Outstanding Music Composition for a Series for his work on the episode.

 Plot

-Opening Sequence
+Opening sequence

 The opening sequence is exactly the same as normal, but with a dark twist, as Bart does the chalkboard lines in red paint, and then the entire family is killed one by one as they arrive home (Bart falls off his skateboard when he lands on the car, Lisa is catapulted into the garage wall when she strikes Bart in the driveway, and Homer is crushed by Marge and Maggie, who presumably also die in the crash).
 On the couch, Freddy Krueger and Jason Voorhees are waiting for them and wonder where they are.